ps-tuebingen-courses/pl1-lecture-notes/src/11-garbage-collection/garbage-collection.md

 # Garbage Collection

-The content of this chapter is available as a scala file [here.](./garbage-collection.scala)
+The content of this chapter is available as a Scala file [here.](./garbage-collection.scala)

 ```scala mdoc
 import scala.language.implicitConversions